 5. Battery Could Be Damaged

 The laptop battery may simply be old and outdated and may require replacement.
-The reason could be that your laptop charger may be operating excessively to send voltage via the battery’s defective cores, causing it to overheat.
+On the other hand, the reason could be that your laptop charger may be operating excessively to send voltage via the battery’s defective cores, causing it to overheat.

 6. Other Causes